-Students who wish to appeal their license cancellation decision may direct their appeal to Dr. Cindy Derrico, Associate Vice President for Student Affairs - Housing & Residential Education.
+Students who wish to appeal their license cancellation decision may direct their appeal to Dr. Cindy Derrico, Dean of Students and Associate Vice President for Student Life & Support Programs.

 Please note that these provisions are reprinted and explained here for informational purposes.
 The official cancellation provisions and limitations are outlined in the license agreement.
 Ultimately, the governing authority is California Education Code governing CSU Student Housing - Title 5, Division 5, Chapter 1, Subchapter 5, Article 5: Housing, and Article 6: Meals.
 These articles can be accessed via the following link (press CTRL key and click link):